Classic Macaroni Salad Recipe

 2. Whisk the Dressing Until Smooth

-Whisk the mayo, white vinegar, sugar, and sweetened condensed milk together until the sugar dissolves and the mixture looks glossy and uniform.
+Combine the mayonnaise, white vinegar, sugar, and sweetened condensed milk, and mix until the sugar dissolves and the mixture becomes glossy and uniform.

 3. Pour the Dressing Over Cooled Pasta and Vegetables

-Pour the dressing slowly over the pasta and vegetables so it spreads instead of pooling in one spot.
+Gently drizzle some of the dressing over the pasta and vegetables so that it is distributed.

 4. Stir, Cover, and Chill at Least Two Hours

-Fold everything together until the dressing coats every noodle and the vegetables are evenly distributed.
-Cover the bowl and refrigerate for at least two hours.
+Combine the salad ingredients until all the pasta is dressed and the vegetables are evenly distributed.
+Cover and refrigerate for a minimum of two hours.

-Seven Things That Keep This Salad From Going Sideways
+Seven Things That Keep This Macaroni Salad From Going Sideways

 Salt the Pasta Water Generously